Dacre Montgomery

 Dacre Montgomery Now

 The actor's career continues to evolve.
-For instance, in 2022, he appeared in the film "Elvis" as Steve Binder, the producer who worked on Presley's grand shows.
+In 2022, he appeared in the film "Elvis" as Steve Binder, the producer behind Presley's legendary comeback specials.